stackdown/simdown/README.md

 ## Highlights

+- State Management - capture, save, and restore state for all APIs
+- API Call Hooks - callbacks before and after any API call
 - 100% node.js - no need for external dependencies
-- All services can be run in-process (but don't have to be), meaning better performance, debugging, and flexibility
+- Performance - all services can be run in-process for better performance, debugging, and flexibility
-- Custom storage - provide your own leveldb storage, or any other *-down store
+- Custom storage - optionally provide your own leveldb storage, or any other *-down store
-- Saved states - capture, save, and restore state for all APIs
-- Hooks - callbacks before and after any API call
 - Multi-API flows - test interaction across multiple APIs, eg. hook up an API gateway to a lambda, and trigger the lambda via http

 #### Services